warronyan/wconnpool/README.md

-A conn pool which support load balance, heath check, failover, and fuse.
+A connection pool which support load balance, heath check, failover, and fuse.